What is a mortgage prisoner and how do you break free?

 Mortgage prisoners latest news

-For the latest updates on mortgage prisoners in the UK you can contact UK Mortgage Prisoners (UKMP), a not-for profit organisation working to support those trapped in an expensive mortgage.
+For the latest updates on mortgage prisoners in the UK you can contact UK Mortgage Prisoners (UKMP).
+UKMP is a not-for profit organisation working to support those trapped in an expensive mortgage.

 Find out more about:

 - Selling a UK property from abroad